pudly/schmopera-hugo/content/articles/entire-mfa-class-drops-out-of-usc.md

 ---
-title: Entire MFA class drops out of USC
+title: "Entire MFA class drops out of USC"
 ---

 I came across [this pretty engrossing story](http://www.artandeducation.net/school_watch/entire-usc-mfa-1st-year-class-is-dropping-out/) yesterday.
 An entire class of Masters of Fine Arts students has withdrawn from their degrees, after ongoing administrative struggles, including misinformation and changes to the terms of their program.